 Q: How long is the fellowship?

-A: This is a two year fellowship including both clinical duties and the development of a clinical toolbox for community hospitals and facilitating a comprehensive community training on child maltreatment (co-facilitated with the fellowship supervisor).
+A: This is a two-year fellowship, including both clinical duties and the comprehensive community training on child maltreatment.

 Q: What other benefits are included in the fellowship?